chandankumarbala/RestfulCaptcha/README.md

 The SimpleCaptcha library is installed as alocal maven repo in the project.

-For front it it uses Jquery and JqueryUI CSS.
+For UI it it uses plain HTML , Jquery and JqueryUI CSS.